Images and Media

 Image File Sizes

-We prefer image file sizes larger than one megabyte because that usually indicates a high quality image and gives us more options, but smaller file sizes might be fine if the dimensions are good and the image is crisp.
+We prefer image file sizes larger than one megabyte because that usually indicates a high-quality image and gives us more options.
+Still, smaller file sizes might be fine if the dimensions are good and the image is crisp.

 Standalone Files

-You may embed images in your drafts if it helps you place the images correctly and will be useful for editors and readers, however we ask that you also send us the media files themselves separately.
-Do not embed those images in other files such as PowerPoints, Word Docs, Google Docs, or PDF’s.
-ZIP files are fine.
+You may embed images in your drafts if it helps you place the images correctly.
+It will be helpful for editors and readers; however, we ask that you also send us the media files separately.
+Do not embed those images in other files such as PowerPoints, Word Docs, Google Docs, or PDFs.
+ZIP files are acceptable.

 File Sharing